AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/engagement-map/settings-tab.md

 >
 >If after clicking the help icon you see "Additional Permission Required," please reach out to your Marketo Admin.

-REDUNDANT AS IT'S EXPLAINED ABOVE, CAN WE REMOVE --> If a user does not have access to edit campaign settings, they will also not have access to cancel any scheduled runs.

    ![](assets/settings-tab-5.png)

    ![](assets/settings-tab-6.png)